nuagenetworks/visualization-framework/docs/README.md

 }
 ```

-#### Notes / Tips
-Try to find a way to quickly understand what the dashboard or visualization configuration is about by choosing a clear file name.
+> Try to find a way to quickly understand what the dashboard or visualization configuration is about by choosing a clear file name.
 When dealing with huge configuration files, it can be tricky to find the one you are looking for.

 - Use a prefix to ensure the configuration is used for a specific feature.
 - Don't hesitate to put the type of visualization in its identifier to know if you are dealing with a line chart or a bar chart.